 I believe that for autistic adults to participate, the foundational work needs to be spearheaded by an openhearted, nonjudgmental autistic adult or an organization of autistic adults.

 So I recognize, increasingly, that I am not doing the bridge work I know must happen.
-Instead, I may just be contributing to an echo chamber of autistic adults and professionals, primarily, who advocate for neurodiversity.
+Instead, even as a parent, I may just be contributing to an echo chamber of autistic adults and professionals, primarily, who advocate for neurodiversity.
 I find this reality frustrating, sometimes, and disappointing.

 But I’ve been told by many autistic adults, and I’m coming to accept now, there’s a value in this writing nonetheless.